 The EU’s commercial ambitions for digital identity are made chiefly evident by viewing its government initiatives in the context of anti-SV and anti-US regulatory trends.
-Its Data Strategy, announced in February 2020, will set into motion a €2 billion investment into EU specific data processing and sharing infrastructure.
-Moreover, in April 2020, the union announced plans to stand up a region-specific industrial database that could rival SV, aiming to capitalize on a EU-centric data economy worth roughly 400 billion euros and a data market worth roughly 75 billion euros.
+Its data strategy, announced in February 2020, will set into motion a €2 billion investment into EU specific data processing and sharing infrastructure.
+Moreover, in April 2020, the union announced plans to stand up a region-specific industrial database that could rival SV, aiming to capitalize on an EU-centric data economy worth roughly 400 billion euros and a data market worth roughly 75 billion euros.

 It’s clear that, at least when it comes to digital identity, the EU has furthered its national interest and led the narrative around who controls and shapes it.
 And while the impact on its data economy has yet to be captured fully, the EU has succeeded in establishing itself as a regulatory leader for data privacy.
 It has pushed other countries (notably, Argentina and Japan) to achieve adequacy for data protection within the region.